 Pay particular attention to all wound care instructions.
-An infection can be the single most expensive complication following hip replacement surgery.
+An infection can be the single most expensive, painful and difficult complication of a hip replacement surgery.

 Plan Your Transportation

 While a hip replacement increases your mobility in the long run, it decreases it in the short run.
-The best way to maintain your independence is to know what to expect.
-This allows you to plan now for more convenience later.
+The best way to maintain your independence is to know what to expect and plan how to work around it.

 For the first couple of weeks after surgery, you will have trouble getting into and out of a car.
 If possible, try to arrange for a roomy and comfortable vehicle during this time.
 At the very least, plan to move your seat all the way back before getting into a car.
 Keep a pillow in the car to sit on.
 If you raise yourself up, you will have more leg room.

 It can take 2 weeks or more to return to driving.
 Before your surgery, make a list of all of the places you usually drive and why you drive there.
 Imagine not being able to go to any of these places until you can drive again.
 Figure out how you are going to manage.